-Snow, sleet, ice, wind… there's a lot to prepare for when it comes to winter weather.
-Just like we're affected by the cold, our dogs are, too.
+Snow, sleet, ice, and wind… there’s a lot to prepare for when it comes to winter weather.
+Just like we’re affected by the cold, our dogs are, too.
 Here are a few simple measures you can take to make sure your dog stays happy and healthy throughout the winter.

 Avoid Thin Ice

 Too often we hear stories of dogs that had to be rescued from icy waters (and those are the lucky ones).
-It might look like fun to slide across that frozen pond, but ice can easily crack, and your dog, and you, could fall in.
+It might look like fun to slide across that frozen pond, but ice can easily crack, and your dog — and you — could fall in.
 Slipping on ice can also lead to muscle strains and other injuries.

 Protect Your Dog’s Paws

 Look at the Iditarod sled-dog teams, and you’ll notice that their paws are covered by booties.
 Mushers know that the race may be lost because of injuries and abrasions from running on ice.
 Even if your dog isn’t dashing through 1,000 miles of frozen Alaskan wilderness, winter conditions can still do damage.
-Different retailers offer dog boots or paw protectors that work well to keep your pup's feet safe.
-Check out Pura paw balm on the AKC Shop website.
+Different retailers offer dog boots or paw protectors that work well to keep your pup’s feet safe.

 Trim Foot Fuzz

 Hair on the feet of long-haired dogs can form ice balls between pads and toes.
-Keep them well trimmed, cutting the hair so that it is even with the surface of the foot.
+Keep them well-trimmed, cutting the hair so that it is even with the surface of the foot.

 Clean Your Dog’s Feet